oliverkuchies/amz-content-sha256-fetch/README.md

 # amz-content-sha256
 Fetch with automatically embedded amz-content-sha256 header to comply with AWS CloudFront requirements when enabling OAC.

+Supports:
+- File Requests
-Supports Apollo GraphQL Client and standard fetch requests
+- Apollo GraphQL Requests
+- Standard Fetch Requests

 How to use: